This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Login: Login cookies allow you to log in and out of your Amarga Vintage account.

-• Personalization: Cookies help us remember which people or websites you have interacted with, so we can show you related content.
+• Personalization: Cookies help us remember which people or websites you've interacted with so we can show you relevant content.

 • Preferences: Cookies allow us to remember your settings and preferences, such as your preferred language and privacy settings.

-• Security: We use cookies to avoid security risks.
-Mainly to detect when someone is trying to hack your Amarga Vintage account.
+• Security: We use cookies to prevent security risks.
+Primarily to detect when someone is trying to hack your Amarga Vintage account.

-Below you have information about the cookies of the social networks that this website uses in their own cookie policies:
+Below you will find information about the social media cookies used by this website in their own cookie policies:

-Yes, and not only delete, but also block, in a general or particular way for a specific domain.
+Yes, and not just delete, but also block, either generally or specifically for a specific domain.